 - Candida Rolla, 'The Cross-Fertilisation of Ideas between New Zealand and Overseas Heritage Architecture and Cultural Landscape Conservation'.

-- Stacy Vallis, ‘Unreinforced Masonry Precincts in New Zealand: History, Heritage and Seismic Retrofit’.
+2020: Stacy Vallis, ‘Unreinforced Masonry Precincts in New Zealand: History, Heritage, and Seismic Retrofit’.
 Co-supervisors: Jason Ingham, Michael Milojevic.

 2019: Jeremy Smith, ‘Unfinished Landscapes: How can an Understanding of the New Zealand Landscape as "Unfinished" Inform New Zealand's Residential Architecture in the 21st century?’.
-Main supervisor: Prof Andrew Barrie; co-supervisor: Assoc Prof Julia Gatley.
+Main supervisor: Andrew Barrie.